sage-code/eve/manual/composite.md

 ## Ordinal

-A ordinal is an enumeration of terms.
-It is an ordered list of identifiers that can represent things, ideas, concepts, keywords.
+Ordinal type is an ordered list of identifiers that can represent things, ideas, concepts, keywords.
 Each item has an identifier name that can be uppercase, lowercase or mixed .
-To each item we associate a value that is two Byte number that starts from 0 to N. Maxim number of items is 65535.
+To each item we associate a value that is two byte number starting from 0 to N. Maxim number of items is 65535.

 **Syntax:**
 Ordinal type is usually a finite set that can be enumerated using a literal.
-In mathematics a set of items is represented using curly brackets {} separated by comma.
+In mathematics a set of items is represented using round brackets () separated by comma.
 In the next example we define the days of the week in EVE:

 ```
 define
-  type <type_name> <: Ordinal(symbol:<value>, ... )
+  type <type_name> <: Ordinal (symbol:<value>, ... )

 ```